allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

 According to the experimental observations of Amontons and~\cite{coulomb}, in presence of friction, the interface develops a frictional strength which governs the sliding between them and thus constrains the tangential contact.
-In Akantu implmenetation, we restrict to the classical non-associated Coulomb's friction law~\citep{coulomb} which is widely used in many physical and engineering applications.
+In Akantu implementation, we restrict to the classical non-associated Coulomb's friction law~\citep{coulomb} which is widely used in many physical and engineering applications.
 The Coulomb's friction law, as a first-order